mattgodbolt/jsbeeb/README.md

 * `autochain` - types `*TAPE` then `CH.""` to run from tape.a
 * `embed` - Adjust the navigation entries to make the page clearer within a 921x733 iframe in a third-party site.
 * `cpuMultiplier=X` speeds up the CPU by a factor of `X`.
 May be fractional or below one to slow the CPU down.
 NB disc loads become unreliable with a too-slow CPU, and running too fast might cause the browser to hang.
 * `sbLeft` / `sbRight` / `sbBottom` - a URL to place left of, right of, or below the cub monitor.
-The left and right should be 200x648 and the bottom image should be 896x100.
+The left and right should be around 648 high and the bottom image should be around 896 wide.
+Left and right wider than 300 will run into problems on smaller screens; bottom taller than 100 or so similarly.

 Patches
 -------